-Maintaining a good respiratory health is difficult, especially if the patient is not aware of the possible risks.
-With chronic illnesses like bronchial asthma present, people can experience various symptoms, which can progress if not treated immediately.
+Maintaining good respiratory health is difficult, especially if the patient is not aware of the possible risks.
+With respiratory diseases like bronchial asthma present, people can experience various symptoms, which can progress if not treated immediately.

 In this article, we will provide a comprehensive overview of bronchial asthma, including its causes, symptoms, and treatment options.
 Whether you are seeking basic knowledge or looking for more in-depth information, this article will help you understand this condition and how to manage it effectively.
 Let’s begin!